Aligning goals with the Alignment Canvas

 - 8 (out of 10) average customer rating

-Health metrics are the metrics you want to keep a close eye on because you don't want these metrics to change too much.
+Health metrics are the metrics you want to keep a close eye on because you don't want the values of these metrics to change too much.
 At least, they should not be negatively impacted.

 - Team member happiness